 What I do like about the spec is the mid-range stiffness (around 61-62 strung) and the 16×20 string pattern.
-I’ve said before that I really enjoy the 16×20 pattern as it is a good mix of control and spin.
+I have said before that I really enjoy the 16×20 pattern as it is a good mix of control and spin.
 The racquet is definitely comfortable and still packs a good amount of pop.
-It does not come with a lot of technical hyperbole but focuses on one main tech innovation which is called Impact Shield that is sort of like Babolat’s Cortex technology and is supposed to eliminate harmful vibrations.
+It does not come with a lot of technical hyperbole, but focuses on one main tech innovation which is called Impact Shield.
+Sort of like Babolat’s Cortex technology and is supposed to eliminate harmful vibrations.

 I felt no shock whatsoever playing this racquet with a poly so it can definitely be considered as rather arm-friendly.
-I actually think this is a good option for players who like the Wilson Blade 98 or Babolat Pure Strike, but want a slightly more comfortable response.
+Thinking this is actually a good option for players who like the Wilson Blade 98 or Babolat Pure Strike, but want a slightly more comfortable response.

 Diadem Elevate 98 Racquet Reviews – Performance

 The Diadem Elevate 98 did not really have a weakness.
-It felt good on pretty much every shot and I think there is a wide group of players that could enjoy playing with this stick.
-I like a bit more control from my racquets so it is not something I would consider switching to, but I cannot any issues with the racquet either.
+It felt good on pretty much every shot and I think there is a wide group of players who could enjoy playing with this stick.
+I like a bit more control from my racquets, so it is not something I would consider switching to, but I cannot think of any issues with the racquet either.
 It is simply a competent frame and a worthy contender to other 98 sq inch and 100 sq inch racquets on the market.

-It was a bit more high-powered than I expected it to be considering the low-ish stiffness and the semi-closed string pattern, but that can be adjusted by stringing it with a low-powered poly.
+Must say, it is a bit more high-powered than I expected it to be considering the low-ish stiffness and the semi-closed string pattern.
+But that can be adjusted by stringing it with a low-powered poly.
 In stock form, it did feel a bit weak outside the sweet spot, but the lead tape helped mitigate that, but too much lead tape made it too powerful for my taste.
 I think you will be happy playing this stick with a spec of around 330 grams and 32,5 cm balance and that is what I ended up with.
-I have heard that they are planning on releasing a Diadem Elevate 98 Tour at 315 grams and I think that is a weight where you won’t need to customize the frame (unless they make it too head-light)…
+Recently heard that they are planning on releasing a Diadem Elevate 98 Tour at 315 grams and I think that is a weight where you will not need to customize the frame (unless they make it too head-light)…

 Serve – I liked serving with this stick, I got plenty of power and it was easy to get the racquet to move fast through the contact zone.